 It has been in two days, and the voltage is now showing 13.2V, which means that our short drive today (20 mins tops), and the 40W solar panel have, between them, topped it up from it’s work last night powering the lights and charging 3 phones, laptop, and ipad.
 It’s only 4:30pm. the sun is still shining and the solar panel controller has disconnected the panel to prevent over charging.

-I think, but for my own carelessness, I could have got longer out of the Varta.
+I think, but for my own carelessness, I could have got quite a bit longer out of the Varta.
 Hopefully I will get longer from the Yuasa.